Applicita/Orleans.Multitenant/README.md

 - **Secure** against development mistakes: unauthorized access to a tenant specific grain or stream throws an `UnauthorizedException`, and using a non-tenant aware API on a tenant aware stream is blocked and logged.

-Scope and limitations:
+## Scope and limitations
 - Tenant id's are part of the key for a `GrainId` or `StreamId` and can be any string; the same goes for keys within a tenant.
-The creation and lifecycle management of tenant id's is in the application domain; as far as Orleans.Multitenant is concerned, tenants are **virtual** just like grains and streams - so conceptually all possible tenant id's always exist
+The creation and lifecycle management of tenant id's is the responsibility of the application developer; as far as Orleans.Multitenant is concerned, tenants are **virtual** just like grains and streams - so conceptually all possible tenant id's always exist

-- Orleans.Multitenant guards against unauthorized access from within grains that have a GrainId, since only there a tenant-specific context exists (the grain key contains the tenant id).
-Guarding against unauthorized tenant access from outside a grain (e.g. when using a cluster client in an ASP.NET controller, or in a stateless worker grain or a grain service) is in the domain of the application developer, since what constitutes a tenant context there is application specific
+- Orleans.Multitenant guards against unauthorized access from grains that have a GrainId, since only there a tenant-specific context exists (the grain key contains the tenant id).
+Guarding against unauthorized tenant access that is not initiated from a tenant grain (e.g. when using a cluster client in an ASP.NET controller, or in a stateless worker grain or a grain service) is the responsibility of the application developer, since what constitutes a tenant context there is application specific

 - Only `IGrainWithStringKey` grains can be tenant specific

-## Features
+## Usage
 All multitenant features can be independenty enabled and configured at silo startup, with the `ISiloBuilder` `AddMultitenant*` extension methods.
 See the inline documentation for more details on how to use the API's that are mentioned in this readme.
 All the public API's come with full inline documentation